-Over the past few years Dental Specialty Training has expanded considerably and the Dental Postgraduate Section of the Wales Deanery are now proud to support a variety of deanery approved training programmes across 6 Dental specialties with a total of 21 current specialty trainees.
+Over the past few years Dental Specialty Training has expanded considerably and the Dental Postgraduate Section of the Wales Deanery is proud to support a variety of Deanery approved training programmes across 6 Dental specialties with a total of 21 current specialty trainees.

 - Dental Public Health

 The high standard of our Dental Specialty Training programmes is due to the dedication and commitment of our well trained team of professional educators and trainers who are equipped with the highest standard of dental equipment and facilities.
 Anyone who wishes to train to be a dental specialist is recommended to first complete at least two years of training post-graduation, covering a broad clinical experience.
 At least one year should be spent in hospital or community practice, and each post must be occupied for a minimum of three months.
 The exact length of specialty training will depend on the specialty in question.
 All specialty trainees must register with the Director of Dental Postgraduate Education in Wales, who is responsible for monitoring the trainee's progress and the quality of training received.